wso2/docs-is/en/docs/guides/login/saml-back-channel-logout.md

 !!! note
-    Make sure you have a service provider configured in WSO2 Identity Server for every application that you are going to try out this feature.
+    Make sure you have a service provider configured in WSO2 Identity Server for every application that you are going to try out this feature for.
 ---

 ## Register your applications with WSO2 Identity Server